mastercoin-MSC/QA/MastercoinDistributedExchangeTestPlan.md

 * presentation of a correct, meaningful message to the user that the transaction has either succeeded or failed

 Since MSC transaction data is embedded in the Bitcoin blockchain, testing must confirm that the blockchain is not corrupted or incorrectly modified by the Dist-Ex components.
-Please refer to the [MSC spec](https://github.com/mastercoin-MSC/spec) appendix **[Storing Mastercoin Data in the Blockchai**n](https://github.com/mastercoin-MSC/spec#appendix-a--storing-mastercoin-data-in-the-blockchain)[ ](https://github.com/mastercoin-MSC/spec#appendix-a--storing-mastercoin-data-in-the-blockchain)for details about how MSC transaction data is to be embedded in the Bitcoin blockchain.
+Please refer to the [MSC spec](https://github.com/mastercoin-MSC/spec) appendix [Storing Mastercoin Data in the Blockchain](https://github.com/mastercoin-MSC/spec#appendix-a--storing-mastercoin-data-in-the-blockchain)[ ](https://github.com/mastercoin-MSC/spec#appendix-a--storing-mastercoin-data-in-the-blockchain)for details about how MSC transaction data is to be embedded in the Bitcoin blockchain.

 # Test Plan Highlights